Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 There are several types of brain cysts.
 The most common are the following:

 1. Cyst of the pineal gland of the brain.
-Most often, it is discovered by chance when passing for an MRI for other reasons.
-A pineal cyst of the brain in this gland can be provoked by a violation of the outflow of melatonin, the presence of echinococcus.
-After blockage of the excretory duct, a secret, gland cells, accumulates in the cyst.
-In this case, a lining tissue is formed, which, with further intake of the hormone, contributes to its growth.
-Penetration into the pineal gland of echinococcus also contributes to the formation of cysts.
-This disease is accompanied by such symptoms: headache, double vision, inability to roll your eyes up, difficulty walking.
+Most often it is discovered accidentally during an MRI for other reasons.
+A pineal cyst of the brain in this gland can be provoked by a violation of the outflow of melatonin and the presence of echinococcus.
+After blockage of the excretory duct, secretions and gland cells accumulate in the cyst.
+In this case, lining tissue is formed, which, with further intake of the hormone, promotes its growth.
+Penetration of echinococcus into the pineal gland also contributes to the formation of a cyst.
+This disease is accompanied by the following symptoms: headache, double vision, inability to roll the eyes up, difficulty walking.

-An asymptomatic pineal cyst of the brain, which does not accompany and when discovered by chance, does not bring trouble.
+An asymptomatic pineal cyst of the brain, which is not accompanied and when discovered by chance, does not cause trouble.
 Despite this, doctors recommend undergoing an annual examination by a neurosurgeon who will monitor the dynamics of its development.
-The pineal cyst, in respect of which drug treatment was applied, will not disappear anywhere, but the causes of its occurrence will be eliminated.
-With frequent pain and suspicion of the growth of this neoplasm, it must be removed with the help of surgery.
+A pineal cyst that has been treated with medication will not go away, but the causes of its occurrence will be eliminated.
+If there is frequent pain and the growth of this tumor is suspected, it must be removed through surgery.

-2. The arachnoid cyst of the brain develops on the arachnoid membrane of the brain.
+2. An arachnoid cyst of the brain develops on the arachnoid membrane of the brain.
 It is filled with cerebrospinal fluid.
-Arachnoid cystana is most common in boys and adolescents.
-Injuries most often lead to its formation.
+Arachnoid cysts are most common in boys and adolescents.
+Its formation is most often caused by injuries.
 If the pressure in the arachnoid cyst exceeds the intracranial pressure, it will compress and cause pain.
-Doctors also isolated a retrocerebellar arachnoid cyst of the brain.
-It looks like a bubble filled with liquid.
-This formation is benign, but if the cyst is formed by cerebrospinal fluid, then it is formed on dead areas of gray matter.
+Doctors also identify a retrocerebellar arachnoid cyst of the brain.
+It resembles a bubble of liquid.
+This formation is benign, but if the cyst is formed by cerebrospinal fluid, then it forms on dead areas of gray matter.
 This cyst is often a consequence of encephalitis or, as well as insufficient cerebral circulation.
 Most often, this disease is asymptomatic.
-A retrocerebellar cyst often leads to destruction of the brain, so it always requires treatment.
+A retrocerebellar cyst often leads to brain destruction, so it always requires treatment.

-Treatment of an arachnoid cyst of the brain - operational (surgical).
-Remove ruptured cysts, accompanied by accumulation of fluid.
-Most often, such neoplasms cause seizures of epilepsy.
-To date, surgery is performed in 3 ways:
+Treatment of arachnoid cysts of the brain is surgical (surgical).
+Burst cysts accompanied by fluid accumulation are removed.
+Most often, such neoplasms cause epilepsy attacks.
+Today, surgical intervention is performed in 3 ways:

 • performing endoscopic surgery;